staftermath/pysuite/docs/source/user_manual.rst

 Storage
 -------
 This class provides python apis to work with Google Cloud Storage.
 It provides intuitive methods to move files and folders between local environment and Google Cloud Storage.
 This class uses Google Cloud Service authentication.
+For details and instructions on Google Cloud Storage, please view `their doc web site <https://cloud.google.com/storage/docs>`_.

 Authentication
 ++++++++++++++